Getting Help from the STC

 What are the STC policies regarding privacy and data recovery?

-Student Techs are instructed to take steps to protect the privacy of your data and passwords.
-Please avoid providing your password to a Student Tech or any other individual.
-If you want a Student Tech to have access to your computer, please either log in for the ST or temporarily clear or change your password.
+STC workers are instructed to take steps to protect the privacy of your data and passwords.
+Please avoid providing your password to an STC employee or any other individual.
+If you want one of STC's workers to have access to your computer, please either log in for them or temporarily clear or change your password.

 Other General Policies and Etiquette

-- Student Technology uses an online case tracking system to manage help requests.
-Please respect the time and privacy of Student Techs by using this system, rather than contacting STs via phones or personal email.
+- STC uses an online case tracking system to manage help requests.
+Please respect the time and privacy of our employees by using this system, rather than contacting via personal email or phone.

-- Troubleshooting technology is a difficult task, so we ask for your patience and courtesy when working with Student Technology.
+- Troubleshooting technology is a difficult task, so we ask for your patience and courtesy when working with the Student Tech Program.
 Aggressive behavior and rude language towards Student Techs is unacceptable.

 - If you would like to provide feedback about your experience with Student Technology's services, we invite you to use the feedback form emailed to you when your help request is resolved.

 - You have the right to refuse STC service at any time.
 If you are uncomfortable with the actions taken by STC or want a Student Tech to leave your residence or cease working on your computer, please let them know and all requests will be honored.